nifisher/nifisher.github.io/about/index.md

 Here is where I plan to put up small projects that I'm working on and anything I feel like sharing.
 Honestly I don't expect much to show up quickly; I mean, if I've been coding all day at work, I generally have other stuff to do when I get home.
-But with school coming to an end, I've got some projects that I want to dabble in.
+But I've always got some small projects that I want to dabble in when time can be found.

 ## .when
 I've got nothing...